|

 appearance.
 Notoriously high-energy.
 Though they are not

-exclusively carnivorous, the Nissek are infamous for their
+exclusively carnivorous, the Nissek are noted for their flexible dietary

-exotic dietary preferences, and have no taboos against eating
+requirements, and famously have no taboos against eating

 Notes: Nissek territory,